patrickbower/simple-boilerplate/README.md

 This is not very opionated but includes a few ideas to get started on small projects:

 - Source files (found in the `src`), generate **All** Destination files (created in the `build`)
-- Modular approuch for HTML, CSS and JS
+- Intended modular approuch for HTML, CSS and JS
 - Assets compiled to single files
 - Deploy to GitHub Pages command